readthedocs/blog/czi-grant-announcement.rst

 * Improve documentation and promote the work in Part 1.
 * Adapt the `Guides <https://docs.readthedocs.io/en/latest/guides/>`_ section of the Read the Docs documentation into a more full-featured Education section, along with standardizing and editing all existing guides.
 * Expand our existing `Sphinx Tutorial <https://sphinx-tutorial.readthedocs.io/>`_, hopefully adding it upstream to Sphinx as the official tutorial
 * Write additional documentation guides focused on the scientific community, based on feedback from people in the community.
-This will likely include tutorials on integrating Jupyter with Sphinx, Jupyterbook, and other pain points that users have.
+This will likely include tutorials on integrating Jupyter with Sphinx, `Jupyterbook <https://jupyterbook.org/intro.html>`_, and other pain points that users have.
 * If time allows, we would also love to work on curating some of the documentation resources at `Write the Docs <https://www.writethedocs.org/topics/>`_, specifically topics that are relevant to scientific projects.

 As part of this work, we plan to contract someone in a technical writer/developer evangelist role.